Br34kInFr33/U232-Uploader/README.md

 ## How to use
 1. Follow setup instructions.
-2. Run uploader in screen (skip this step if you're not running bot 24/7).
+2. Run the autoup.sh file to run the uploader 24/7 (skip this step if you're not running bot 24/7).
-3. Run the script once (your very first login will fail) so it can grab the cookie.
+3. Run the uploader script once (your very first login will fail) so it can grab the cookie.

 ## TODO
 * <del>Create error directory for failed uploads.</del>